 Chapter 5 concludes by describing different was that teachers and students can share and disseminate the results of their research.

-Download The Handbook for teachers in English (translations in German, Greek, Italian and Romanian are in preparation).
+Download The Handbook for teachers in English, French, Georgian, German, Greek.

 Complementary to the Digital Handbook, additional material and tools are offered to teachers in order to support them on introducing activities in their classroom aiming to strengthen the digital citizenship.